 Then have an earthen pot, put some of the Ice in the bottom of the pot, then put in the tin things with the Cream & lay all the Ice about them that they may stand fast in the pott, & cover them all over with Ice then lay the Cloath over the pot which the Ice was broken on, so set in a Cold cellar let it stand one hour then take it out of the tin panns, put it on silver plates so serve it up./

 OK – so many questions.
 First, did they really eat ice cream in the 1600s?
-Nicosia tells us that the first recorded “ice cream” was described in the 1500s by an Englishman who was served what he thought was a peach but it turned out to be ice cream.
+Nicosia tells us that the first recorded “ice cream” was described in the 1500s by an Englishman who ate what he thought was a peach but turned out to be ice cream.
 It apparently gave him a bad “ice cream headache” and he was not amused.

 Where did they get ice from in the 1600s?
-In most cases, ice would be harvested in the winter from frozen lakes, and then transported and kept in storage in an ice house or in a special ice storage place in the cellar.
-(Some houses were known to keep ice through August).
-To make ice cream, they wouldn’t have had a freezer, but as you can read above, they would “freeze” the ice cream in a metal container – with a lid sealed with butter – packed in ice.
+In most cases, workers would harvest ice in the winter from frozen lakes, and then transport it and keep it in ice houses or cellars.
+(Some houses could keep ice through August).
+To make ice cream, they would “freeze” the ice cream in a metal container – with a lid sealed with butter – packed in ice.

 What is “Roach Allom”?
 The “allom” probably refers to alum (potassium aluminum sulfate), most likely used to keep the ice cold.
 “Roach” might simply mean “a small amount.”

 Also, why rosewater?
-Nicosia says that it was quite common to take all of your rose petals from your garden at the end of rose season and boil them down to make rosewater.
-She also notes that it seems ironic that today, rosewater is seen as exotic, while “vanilla” is literally used to describe something plain.
-Compare that to the 1600s, when rosewater would have been commonplace and vanilla would have been impossibly exotic.
+Nicosia says that it was common to take rose petals from your garden at the end of rose season and boil them down to make rosewater.
+She also notes that today, many of us consider rosewater exotic, while we use “vanilla” to describe something plain.
+Compare that to the 1600s, when rosewater was commonplace and vanilla would have been impossibly exotic.

 Here’s Nicosia’s interpretation of the recipe, with a few adjustments.
 (We decreased the rosewater down to two tablespoons instead of the three that she suggested because we prefer a more subtle rosewater flavor.)
 Also, this ice cream is so delicate it really needs to be as cold as possible to stay intact.
 We recommend chilling the liquid overnight if possible, and freezing the completed ice cream overnight if possible, before serving.